mtward/rightersize/README.md

-Perfect — thanks for pasting the full `sar2rightsize.py`.
-That gives enough ground truth to do this **properly**.

-Below is a **complete rewritten `README.md`**, based strictly on the actual code paths, defaults, and heuristics in the repository.
-This is written for a **senior Linux / Ansible / capacity‑planning audience** and goes into deep detail on **how and why recommendations are produced**, not just what buttons to press.

-You should be able to drop this in as-is.

-***

 # rightersize

 `rightersize` is a **conservative, audit‑friendly right‑sizing analysis pipeline** built on top of Linux `sysstat` (SAR) data.
 It uses Ansible only for **data collection and orchestration** and performs **all interpretation and recommendation logic offline in Python**, producing JSON and CSV artifacts suitable for peer review, spreadsheets, or capacity governance processes.